ArtLifting

-ArtLifting is a benefit corporation founded by Liz Powers and her brother Spencer Powers in 2013 that connects socially conscious companies with talented artists impacted by homelessness or disabilities.
-ArtLifting is headquartered in Boston, MA but works with nearly 150 different artists across 30 different states.
+ArtLifting is not a for-profit benefit corporation founded by Liz Powers and her brother Spencer Powers in 2013.
+It connects socially conscious companies with artists impacted by disabilities and housing insecurity.
+ArtLifting is headquartered in Boston, MA but works with nearly 206 different artists across 36 different states.

 History

-ArtLifting co-founder, Liz Powers, began her mission in Boston when she was 18.
-As a sophomore in college, she joined LIFT, a national nonprofit organization that empowers families to break the cycle of poverty.
-There, Liz was trained to work with the homeless and helped clients grapple with housing issues, unemployment, and self-esteem.
+Liz Powers, co-founder of ArtLifting, began working with underprivileged communities at age 18.
+As a college sophomore, she joined LIFT, a nonprofit empowering families to overcome poverty.
+There she assisted homeless clients with housing, jobs, and self-esteem.